Jorenar/blog/_posts/2020-08-01-starting-c-why-not.md

 ### Fast, minimal, "mid-level"

-C is high-level, but the goal when it was designed was to create language close to low-level Assembly, hence I like to call it "mid-level".
+C is high-level, but back when it was created, most of the work was still being done in low-level Assembly.
+As a result, C is closer to low-level Assembly, than other languages (still in widely use), hence I like to call it "mid-level".

+You can also easily compile code to Assembly (usually `-S` flag) instead to binary and examine what instructions CPU will execute.

 There is little of needless code in standard library and what is, is fast.
-There is less abstraction, so programmer has more control over the program&nbsp;- it makes it an ideal choice for OS kernels (Linux, Windows NT or MacOS's Darwin are most popular examples) or language (e.g. Python is written in C).
-You can also compile code to Assembly instead to binary and examine what instructions CPU will execute.
+There is less abstraction, so programmer has more control over the program&nbsp;- it makes C an ideal choice for OS kernels (Linux, Windows NT or MacOS's Darwin are most popular examples) or languages (e.g. Python).

 ### Ubiquitous